(Revised March 23, 2022)

 The company must provide the following to supplement the Public Records Package required by the UCAA:

 b.
-Auditor’s letter/communications regarding internal control related matters noted in an audit; and
+Auditor’s letter regarding internal controls related matters noted in an audit; and

 c.
-Management’s Report of Internal Control over Financial Reporting (only if annual direct written premium and assumed premiums exceeds $500,000).
+Management’s Report of Internal Controls over Financial Reporting (if annual direct written premium and assumed premium exceeds $500,000,000).

 b.
 Net gain or loss from operations or net underwriting gain or loss; and/or